jstaf/flask-demo/README.md

 ## To run/use the API

-To start the API, execute the following in the `flask-demo` directory:
+To start the API, execute the following in the `flask-demo` directory.
+Use `Ctrl-c` to stop it.

 ```bash
 FLASK_APP=api/api.py flask run -h 0.0.0.0